 Items are added to a list in the form of "citations".
-These citations will become links to any type of resource you choose to add.
+These citations become descriptions and links for the resources you add.

-To assign a book chapter as a reading, start by adding the book, and then edit it to change it to a chapter within the book.
+To assign a book chapter as a reading when you can't find the chapter in Omni, start by adding the book, and then edit it to change it to a chapter within the book.